simonwendel/sun-to-usb-adapter/README.md

 Wire it up and then you just need to upload the sketch!

-# Packaging Ideas

-If you are just playing around with a Sun keyboard, build it on a breadboard and then reclaim the parts for other projects.... but if you want to build a perminant solution, read on.

-There are several ways you can package this solution.
-As of January 2017 there are no Arduiono Micro's sold without headers.
-The knock-off Micro's on Amazon all have bad reviews, so I'm avoiding them.
-You can either de-solder the headers on a genuine Micro or use snips to clip off the leads for packaging.

-One idea is to follow Adafruits favorite pattern and use an Altiods tin like they did for their [NeXT Keyboard adapter](https://learn.adafruit.com/usb-next-keyboard-with-arduino-micro/wiring).

-Another option is to perminantly build this adapter into a Sun keyboard.
-If you open the case of the keyboard you'll find the circuit board on one side but a lot of extra room on the other.
-Using non-conductive epoxy or foam tape (such as 3M VHB Tape RP32) you could mount the Arduino right inside, exposing only the USB cable.
-If you do this and are willing to damage the keyboard perminantly, you could cut off the cable and splice (or de-solder it completely), connecting directly to the Arduino bypassing the Mini-Din connector completely!

 # How the Keyboard and Software Works

 This solution is gloriously simple!
 The simplicity is thanks to the capabilities of the Arduino hardware/software and the cleverness of Sun engineers.